-- When it comes time to dispose of the gray water, we make sure we are at least 200 feet from rivers, lakes, or streams and then scatter it on barren dirt.
+- When it comes time to dispose of the greywater, we make sure we are at least 200 feet from rivers, lakes, or streams and then scatter it on barren dirt.
 Even biodegradable soap is harmful to aquatic life and can pollute waterways, so making sure you are at least 200 feet away from water is very important.

-Van Water Pumps
+Campervan Water Pumps

-Water pumps are a valuable component of the entire plumbing system in your van.
+Water pumps are a valuable component of the entire plumbing system in your campervan water system.
 They move water from your water storage tank to you.
 Depending on how fast you want your water delivered and your space allowance, there are manual hand or foot pumps, as well as mechanical pumps.
 Both styles of pumps are commonly used in boats, so check marine websites and stores while you’re researching options.

 Manual Foot Pumps

 Manual foot pumps are usually mounted on the floor and can pump about an average of 3-4 gallons per minute which is a lot of water.
-The biggest draw for manual pumps is that they don’t need power to operate.
+The biggest appeal for manual pumps is that they don’t need power to operate.
 They also help conserve water since you’re manually pumping each time you want water.
 Available in a wide range of prices, you’ll likely find one that falls within your budget.